 - Invest in your retirement

 - Invest in a new career or side gig.
-Read: Top paying 13 work-at-home careers for moms
+Read: Top-paying careers for moms

-How do you cope and get over guilt of divorce?
+How to cope and get over divorce guilt

 - Focus on your own self-care.